Skelmersdale: Road

 Skelmersdale has been designed to work on a roundabout system and there is only one set of traffic lights in the town.
 For ease of access, there is a subway network allowing pedestrians to move through the town without needing to cross potentially hazardous roads.
-However, the subway system was called into question in 2020 by West Lancashire MP Rosie Cooper and others with regard to its safety and sustainability, as they are not regularly maintained by the county council.
+However, the subway system was called into question in 2020 by former West Lancashire MP Rosie Cooper and others with regard to its safety and sustainability, as they are not regularly maintained by the county council.

-The M58 motorway runs along the south of Skelmersdale from the nearby M6 motorway to the Switch Island interchange at Liverpool.
+The M58 motorway runs along the south of Skelmersdale from Wigan and the nearby M6 motorway to the Switch Island interchange at Liverpool.
 The A570 and the A577 both provide connections.

 The New Town areas of Skelmersdale have a road-naming system where residential streets rarely feature words such as "Road" and "Street" and single-name roads are common, e.g. Abbeywood, Fairburn, Brierfield, Thornwood.
-"Road", "Street", "Lane" and "Drive" do appear in road names, but only in the parts of the town that pre-date the New Town development.
+"Road", "Street", "Lane" and "Drive" do appear in road names, but only in the parts of the town that pre-date or post-date the New Town development.
 The road names in New Town areas are also arranged in a loosely alphabetical format with large areas being defined by a single letter, for example, Larkhill, Leeswood, Ledburn and Lindens all connect to Ashley Road in the Ashurst area.

 Roads in the industrial estates and the main roads in the town such as Gillibrands Road follow the usual naming conventions, although the industrial estates do feature street names beginning with the same letter.
 For example, Pikelaw Place, Penketh Place, Pinfold Place and Priorswood Place are all part of the Pimbo Industrial Estate.

 Bus

 In September 2011, the company providing most of Skelmersdale's bus services, Arriva North West, closed its depot in Skelmersdale, which employed 129 people.
 The depot was first constructed for Ribble Motor Services in the 1970s, and the premises were sold.
 Skelmersdale is now served by buses from Arriva depots in St Helens, Bootle and Southport.
-In 2023, a Stagecoach service in Kirkby was introduced.
+In 2023, a Stagecoach service to Headbolt Lane in Kirkby was introduced, and in late 2023, a Preston Bus service to Rainford was also introduced.